ibm-cloud-docs/vmwaresolutions/archiref/caveonix/caveonix-partially.md

 | Disk	| 4 TB |
 | OS	| CentOS 7 |
 | Installed Application Components	| Data Nodes (scale-out) |
 {: caption="Table 2.
-Scale-out parameters" caption-side="bottom"}
+Scale-out VM parameters" caption-side="bottom"}

-The Remote Collector VM details are shown in the following table.
+{: summary="This table has row and column headers.
+The row headers identify the parameter of the scale-out VM.
+The column headers indentify the value of the parameter.
+To find the value of a parameter, navigate to the row, and then find the value in the parameter column."}
+{: #table2}
+{: tab-title="Scale-out VM"}
+{: tab-group="Partially distributed - VM details"}
+{: class="comparison-tab-table"}
+{: row-headers}

 |Parameter	|Value|
 |---|---|